-- 1. Children in the care of Family and Children's Services Niagara will be registered in the new school by Child Protection Worker.
-The Family and Children's Services Niagara worker shall complete the Student Enrolment Form (Appendix E). - 2.
-The Child Protection Worker shall fax the Student Enrolment Form to the Principal of the new school. - 3.
-The Child Protection Work shall telephone the Principal of the new school to review the child's history as noted on the Student Enrolment Form. - a) Where there is an agreement between the Principal and the Child Protection Worker to proceed with the child's enrolment, the Principal and the Child Protection Worker shall determine the need for the Child Protection Worker to accompany the child to the school to proceed with registration. - b) When it is determined between the Principal and Child Protection Worker that the Foster Parent will register the child, the Foster Parent shall notify the Principal for an appointment to enroll the child prior to visiting the school. - Transition meetings may be considered for student in foster care prior to full time school entry.
-This process will be made in dialogue with the Principal and the Child Protection Worker.
+- 1. The Child Protection Worker shall fax the Student Enrolment Form to the Principal of the new school.
+(Appendix D) - 2.
+The Child Protection Work shall telephone the Principal of the new school to review the child's history as noted on the Student Enrolment Form. - a.
+Where there is an agreement between the Principal and the Child Protection Worker to proceed with the child's enrolment, the Principal and the Child Protection Worker shall determine the need for the Child Protection Worker to accompany the child to the school to proceed with registration. - b.
+When it is determined between the Principal and Child Protection Worker that the Foster Parent will register the child, the Foster Parent shall notify the Principal for an appointment to enroll the child prior to visiting the school. - 3.
+A transition meeting may be considered for student in foster care prior to full time school entry.

-Role/Responsibilities of Niagara Catholic District School Board Personnel
+Role/Responsibilities of Niagara Catholic District School Board

 - 1. Offer appropriate support for the student. - 2.
 Remain with the student during the process of "apprehension". - 3.
 Encourage the student to keep circumstances confidential. - 4.
-Communicate information to staff on a "need to know" basis. - Direct inquiries from the parents to Family and Children's Services Niagara 905-937-7731 or 1-888-937-7731. - 6.
+Communicate information to staff on a "need to know" basis. - 5.
+Direct all inquiries related to the investigation to FACS Niagara from the parents to Family and Children's Services Niagara 905-937-7731 or 1-888-937-7731. - 6.
 Respond to request for records and/or information from another school where the student has been placed.